mongodb/docs/source/includes/api/list-tables/responses/alert-configurations.rst

    * - eventTypeName
      - string
-     - Type of event that triggers an alert.
+     - Human-readable label that indicates the :ref:`type of event
+       <alert-configs-event-type-values>`.

    * - groupId
      - string